Table of Contents

 - The loss of power, due to friction in the chain parts, is reported as watts.

 [For more, at the Ceramic Speed site, follow the link “Why Ceramic Speed” to Test Data Reports/Chain Lube Efficiency Reports.
 I disregarded the Friction Facts domain which now contains puff reviews of cycling products.
 It may have been acquired by a cybersquatter promoting/marketing products].
-The FF chain testing protocol is addressed a post published by Ceramic Speed called Chain Efficiency Testing.
+The FF chain testing protocol was addressed a post published by Ceramic Speed called Chain Efficiency Testing.
 Adam Kerin of Zero Friction Cycling (“ZFC”, below) summarized the Friction Facts methods:

 Full Tension Test … has a chain ring, a cog, a weight pulling back cog to tension chain equivalent to 250w “load”.
 There is a drive motor and a braking motor.
 A $6k usd torque sensor is mounted on shaft driving chain ring and braking the cog.